 If the company is too new, you will need a nominative statement for your site provided by the latter's insurer.

 After these first basic checks, you will have to check that the insurance on this certificate is indeed the correct one.
 It is not uncommon for companies to provide only Civil Liability and not the Ten-Year warranty However you also need the ten-year warranty insurance certificate.
 Do not hesitate to go directly to the insurer for more information if in doubt!

 Lastly, as the Customer, observe the types of work covered by the insurance.
 Indeed, all companies are covered for all types of work.But the policy certificate defines the types of work covered by the insurance.
 If you have any questions, please be aware that your prime contractor can help you check insurance.

-As part of "Turnkey" works, Methods Studio architects and builders will make sure it obtains insurance confirmation for all contractors and works in collaboration with the structural damage insurance provider so that you do not have to worry about this.
+Included in turnkey contracts, Methods Studio architects and builders will make sure it obtains insurance confirmation for all contractors and works in collaboration with the structural damage insurance provider so that you do not have to worry about this.

 What insurance cover does a company in France have to have?

 Taken out by all stakeholders such as the Project Manager, for example the architect or the design office, and contractors.
 This insurance protects the owners, that is to say you, the customer, in particular in the event of damage resulting from the work carried out and also in the event of damage caused during a visit to the home of the client.